 Information and guidance

-- a monthly newsletter summarising what UK foundations need to know about changes in charity regulation and the voluntary sector, and a magazine packed with features and shared experience;
+• our digital newsletter – Funders News, summarising key information UK foundations need to know about changes in charity regulation and within the sector;

 Events and networking

-- exclusive access to member-led peer networks on areas of funding interest or grant-making practice.
-These networks meet at least twice per year and each have a dedicated space on our website for members to sign up and contact each other between meetings;
+• exclusive access to member-led peer networks on areas of funding interest or grant-making practice.
+These networks meet at least twice per year and each have a dedicated digital space for members to connect between meetings;

-- an annual reception for foundation Chairs and special events for foundation leaders, such as recent roundtables on Funder Plus and Place-based funding;
+• an annual reception for foundation Chairs and special events for foundation leaders, such as roundtables on advocacy and place-based funding;

 • events exploring foundation approaches to responsible, sustainable and impact-driven investing, and discounted fees for the Social Impact Investors Group (SIIG)